-- Make sure your doctor knows if you or your child are pregnant or breastfeeding, or if you have kidney disease or a weak immune system.
-Some things that cause a weak immune system are cancer medicines, HIV/AIDS, a recent infection, or a recent bone marrow or kidney transplant.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, HIV or AIDS, or had a bone marrow or kidney transplant.

-- Valacyclovir will not stop the spread of herpes during sex.
-Avoid having sex while you have herpes sores.
+- Do not have sex while you have herpes sores.
+Valacyclovir will not stop the spread of herpes during sex.

-- Even if you have no signs of a herpes infection, it is still possible to spread the virus to others during sex.
-Talk with your doctor about ways to keep from spreading the virus.
+- Even if you have no signs of a herpes infection, it is still possible to spread the virus to others.
+Always use condoms made from latex or polyurethane when you have sexual contact.

 - Do not stop using this medicine suddenly, or change how you take it, without talking to your doctor.

 - Keep all medicine out of the reach of children.
 Never share your medicine with anyone.

 Call your doctor right away if you notice any of these side effects: